Semantic governance without centralisation.

 Governance enforcement ❌ Definitions only ✅ Observe / Advise / Enforce

-Existing semantic layers weren't built for this.
+Existing tools weren't built for this.

 "Why not dbt's MCP server?"